Exclusive: Microsoft's $7.5 billion GitHub deal set for EU approval - sources

-BRUSSELS (Reuters) - U.S. software giant Microsoft is set to win unconditional EU antitrust approval for its $7.5 billion purchase of privately held coding website GitHub, two people familiar with the matter said on Monday.
+BRUSSELS (Reuters) - U.S. software giant Microsoft (MSFT.O) is set to win unconditional EU antitrust approval for its $7.5 billion purchase of privately held coding website GitHub, two people familiar with the matter said on Monday.

 Microsoft announced the deal in June, its largest acquisition since it bought LinkedIn for $26 billion in 2016.
-The GitHub deal is expected to boost the U.S. software giant’s cloud computing business and challenge market leader Amazon.
+The GitHub deal is expected to boost the U.S. software giant’s cloud computing business and challenge market leader Amazon (AMZN.O).

 GitHub, the world’s largest code host, has more than 28 million developers using its platform.